Earthship homes are perhaps the most sustainable approach to the design, construction and operation of homes developed so far.

 The company was involved in all the UK projects mentioned above and will be able to advise you on the best way to proceed.

-There are several books on Earthship construction.
+There are lots of books available on Earthship Construction.

 To compare Earthship homes with other methods of house construction for your self build, have a look through our house construction method section.